cadet/CADET-Core/doc/interface/system.rst

 ``VELOCITY``

-   Velocity of the external profile in positive column axial direction
+   Velocity of the external profile in positive column axial direction.
+   The velocity is normalized to a column with length 1, hence the unit :math:`\mathrm{s}^{-1}`.

    **Unit:** :math:`\mathrm{s}^{-1}`